FindArticles FindArticles

 Table of Contents

-• Apple brings translation to the ear
+• Apple takes translation to the ear

-• How Apple’s on-bud translation likely works
+• How Apple’s on-bud translation almost certainly functions

-• Pixel’s head start—and what Apple adds
+• Pixel’s head start — and what Apple is adding

-• Latency, accuracy, and the real world
+• Latency, accuracy, and that real world

 • Why this move matters

-• Coverage, privacy, and gaps to watch
+• Coverage, privacy and gaps to watch

-• Beyond translation: context and cost
+• Beyond translation: Context and cost

-How Apple’s on-bud translation likely works
+How Apple’s on-bud translation almost certainly functions

-Pixel’s head start—and what Apple adds
+Pixel’s head start — and what Apple is adding

-Latency, accuracy, and the real world
+Latency, accuracy, and that real world

 Why this move matters

-Coverage, privacy, and gaps to watch
+Coverage, privacy and gaps to watch

-Beyond translation: context and cost
+Beyond translation: Context and cost

 Latest News